nk712001/TaskManager/memory-bank/frontend-memory-bank/architecture.md

 - **@types/***: TypeScript type definitions for all dependencies.
 - **react-error-boundary**: Error boundary component for React.

+### Theming and Theme Provider
+- **theme.ts**: Centralizes theme tokens (colors, fonts, radius) for the app.
+Exports `lightTheme` (and a `darkTheme` scaffold) in Ant Design's ThemeConfig format.
+- **App.tsx**: Wraps the app in both Ant Design's `ConfigProvider` and styled-components' `ThemeProvider`, using the same tokens.
+This ensures Ant Design components and custom styled-components share a single source of truth for theming.
+Ready for future dark/light mode.

+### Project Management

+#### Project API Abstraction
+- **Location**: `src/api/projects.ts`
+- **Purpose**: Provides a type-safe abstraction for all project-related backend operations using Axios.
+- **Functions**:
+  - `fetchProjects()`: Fetches all projects from the backend.
+  - `createProject()`: Creates a new project (expects name, description, owner).
+  - `updateProject()`: Updates an existing project by ID (partial update supported).
+  - `deleteProject()`: Deletes a project by ID.
+- **Type Safety**: All functions use the `Project` TypeScript interface, ensuring compile-time safety and clear API contracts.
+- **Error Handling**: Errors are surfaced to the UI via React Query's mutation hooks and Ant Design's message/alert components.

+#### Projects Page (CRUD UI)
+- **Location**: `src/pages/projects/Projects.tsx`
+- **Purpose**: Displays all projects in a table and allows users to create, edit, or delete projects.
+- **Features**:
+  - Uses Ant Design's `Table` for listing, and `Modal`/`Form` for create/edit dialogs.
+  - Integrates with React Query for all data fetching and mutations, ensuring UI stays in sync with backend state.
+  - Edit and delete actions are available per row; create is available via the "New Project" button.
+  - All forms are type-safe and validated; errors are shown to the user.
+- **Data Flow**:
+  - Table data comes from `useQuery` using `fetchProjects`.
+  - Create/edit/delete use `useMutation` hooks, which trigger `invalidateQueries` to refetch project data on success.
+  - Modal forms are controlled by local state and reset after each operation.
+- **UI/UX**: Consistent Ant Design look and feel, with loading and error states for all actions.

+---

 ### Layout Components

 #### AppLayout